NKN1396/Warframe-KuriaGuide/README.md

 In other words: all rights reserved.

 There is some legal stuff I need to figure out before I can change that.
+I do plan to release parts under different licenses.